youtube/cobalt/cobalt/site/docs/codelabs/cobalt_extensions/codelab.md

 functions related to the specific extensions.

-The caller in Cobalt must static cast the `const void*` returned by `SbSystemGetExtension` to a `const CobaltExtensionFooApi*`, or pointer of whatever type the extension structure type happens to be, before using it.
-Since the caller can't be sure whether a platform implements the extension or, if it does, implements it correctly, it's good defensive programming to check that the resulting pointer is not `NULL` and that the `name` member in the pointed-to structure has the same value as `kCobaltExtensionFooName`.
+The caller in Cobalt must static cast the `const void*` returned by `SbSystemGetExtension` to a `const StarboardExtensionFooApi*`, or pointer of whatever type the extension structure type happens to be, before using it.
+Since the caller can't be sure whether a platform implements the extension or, if it does, implements it correctly, it's good defensive programming to check that the resulting pointer is not `NULL` and that the `name` member in the pointed-to structure has the same value as `kStarboardExtensionFooName`.

 ### Extension implementation

-Because Cobalt Extensions are platform-dependent, the implementations of an extension belong in Starboard ports.
+Because Starboard Extensions are platform-dependent, the implementations of an extension belong in Starboard ports.
 A Starboard port implements an extension by defining a constant, global instance of the structure and implementing the `SbSystemGetExtension` function to return a pointer to it.
 For our "foo"